ARCS Scholar Awards

 B.S., Mathematics, Texas A&M University, 2013

-Jennifer’s research interests include high dimensional phenomena, randomized linear algebra, and applications to data science.
-She is proud to have recently made a big breakthrough on her current project on finding the smallest dimension possible to embed certain high dimensional data points in, up to a user-defined error tolerance.
-Jennifer’s work experience comes from a variety of summer programs, her favorites being two internships with the NSA.
+Jennifer’s research is in high dimensional probability with applications to data science.
+She has always had a passion for mathematics and loves sharing it with others through being a teaching assistant, mentor, and volunteer for a variety of math outreach activities.
 While at UCI, she is honored to have received the Outstanding Contributions to the Department award two years in a row, and also the Outstanding Mathematics Teaching Assistant Honorable Mention.
-Outside of her studies, Jennifer is a co-organizer for the Physical Sciences DECADE group, promoting diversity and an inclusive environment for graduate students.
-She is also one of two Mentor Coordinators for this year’s incoming Math graduate students.
-Jennifer enjoys volunteering with math outreach activities such as the middle school programs Math Circle, Math CEO and MATHCOUNTS, as well.
+Outside of her studies, Jennifer is a co-organizer for the Physical Sciences DECADE group, promoting diversity and an inclusive environment for all graduate students.

 - Ph.D., Chemistry, UC Irvine, 2019 expected